zamartz/QueryQuery/README.md

 Wordpress wp_query plugin - Ability to make WP Queries within Posts and Pages through shortcode.
 It can also be used to create "related" post content.

+Allows you to set how many months Forward and how many months Backward to index post in the query.

 ## Code Example

 [QueryQuery postsperpage="4" poststatus"published"]